ibrahimcesar/blog/src/data/posts/the-software-elevator-redefining-the-architect-role-in-the-digital-enterprise-gregor-hohpe.md

 ---
-title: "📘 #devbooks:  The Software Architecture Elevator, by Gregor Hohpe"
+title: "📘 #devbooks:  The Software Architect Elevator, by Gregor Hohpe"
 description: "⚠️ MUST READ ALERT: A ride from IT engine room to the penthouse, to achieve our business goals"
 featured: true
 pubDate: "2022-09-07"